curl/everything-curl/usingcurl/downloads/url-named.md

     curl -O http://example.com/file.html

 This is the `-O` (uppercase letter o) option, or `--remote-name` for the long name version.
-The -O option selects the local file name to use by picking the file name part of the URL that you provide.
+The -O option selects the local filename to use by picking the filename part of the URL that you provide.
 This is important.
 You specify the URL and curl picks the name from this data.
-If the site redirects curl further (and if you tell curl to follow redirects), it does not change the file name curl will use for storing this.
+If the site redirects curl further (and if you tell curl to follow redirects), it does not change the filename curl will use for storing this.

-## Use the URL's file name part for all URLs
+## Use the URL's filename part for all URLs

 As a reaction to adding a hundred `-O` options when using a hundred URLs, we introduced an option called `--remote-name-all`.
 This makes `-O` the default